 - a.
 General Plan Amendment and Zone Change.
 The property is currently designated and zoned Institutional (I) in both the City's General Plan and Zoning Code.
-To accommodate the development, a General Plan Land Use Amendment and Zone Change are necessary to revise the General Plan designation and zoning to Specific Plan (SP).
-The revised land use designation/zone for the property to Specific Plan will provide a mechanism to develop the Plan area consistent and compatible with the surrounding existing uses and to provide public benefits and amenities to the Sierra Madre community. - b.
-The Meadows at Bailey Canyon c.
+To accommodate the development, a General Plan Land Use Amendment and Zone Change are necessary to revise the General Plan designation to Residential Low Density (RL) and zoning to Residential Single Family/ Specific Plan (R-1/SP).
+The revised land use designation/ zone for the property will provide a mechanism to develop the Plan area consistent and compatible with the surrounding existing uses and to provide public benefits and amenities to the Sierra Madre community. - b.
+The Meadows at Bailey Canyon Specific Plan.
+The Meadows at Bailey Canyon Specific Plan's adoption establishes the zoning; vision and guiding principles; land use, park, and mobility plan; development standards and regulations; design guidelines; and implementation provisions governing development within the Plan area. - c.
 Tentative Tract Map (TTM).
+A

-A TTM in accordance with Title 16 (Subdivisions) of the SMMC is required for all subdivisions creating five or more parcels.
+TTM in accordance with Title 16 (Subdivisions) of the SMMC is required for all subdivisions creating five or more parcels.
 The Meadows at Bailey Canyon Specific Plan creates 42 parcels, each with one unit, for a total of 42 detached residential dwellings, plus private drives, landscape areas, parking, a public park, and open space.
 In addition, as part of the TTM process, a new legal lot, subject to a conservation easement prohibiting habitable structures from being constructed, will be formed directly north of the Retreat Center, and will be rezoned to the Open Space zone in the City's Zoning Code.